 Pre-Health Study Abroad Liaison

-Premedical Students who wish to study abroad should begin planning early, and may need to arrange their time away from Brandeis University around the application process to medical school.
+Pre-Health Students who wish to study abroad should begin planning early, and may need to arrange their time away from Brandeis University around the application process to medical school.
 Several tracks are possible depending upon how flexible you are.
-Premedical students who are contemplating studying abroad are urged to meet with the Pre-Health Dean to discuss their options in more detail.
+Pre-Health students who are contemplating studying abroad are urged to meet with Pre-Health Advising to discuss their options in more detail.
 You can also receive individual counseling on all of your study abroad options by setting up an appointment with a study abroad staff member in the Office of Study Abroad.